 One benefit of using citronella as mosquito repellent is that it is safe and non-toxic to humans and animals (and even the insects).
 Although some people can have mild allergic reactions to the oil, even ingesting citronella will not affect humans it is simply broken down and passed out of the body.

 Mosquitoes detest the smell of cloves and all things citrusy.
-Cut two lemons into halves and press about five to six cloves into each hemisphere.
-Place these on a plate in your room or beside your bed and kiss those mosquitoes goodbye!
+Cut two lemons or limes into halves and press cloves into each half.
+Place these on a plate in your room by an open window or beside your bed and kiss those mosquitoes' goodbye!

 HOMEMADE MOSQUITO TRAP: